floswald/SippData/readme.md

 Proceed like this:

 1. run each of the setup_SIPPyy.sh scripts with `./setup_SIPPyy.sh` on your command line.
-This should download all the raw data into a folder structure I set up at ~/datasets/SIPP.
+This should download all the raw data into a folder structure I set up at `~/datasets/SIPP`.
 You can change that location by changing the variable `dest` inside the scripts
 2. run each of the `makeyyyy.do` scripts in stata. this should read the raw data into stata format and apply the labels.

+The bash scripts will check if a file exists, to avoid downloading large files again. if you think anything went wrong during the process, just delete a folder in `~/datasets/SIPP` to recreate it.

 ## Disclaimer